stby4/pelata-pace/README.md

 # Pelata

-Pelata is the Finnish and means "Play" => This project is just my playground.
+Pelata is Finnish and means "Play" => This project is just my playground.

 ✔️ Visit: https://www.pelata.net